 The project will occupy a large part of your time during the Spring semester, and 100% of your time from late May/early June — once your examinations have completed — until mid-August.
 A dissertation describing the work must be submitted by a deadline in mid-August.

 You are expected to choose a project at the end of Semester 1.
-Students are expected to find their own projects in consultation with supervisors, rather than choosing from a predefined database.
-Staff have indicated areas of interests but these form the basis for discussion and are not a matter of project selection.
-The procedure for this is:
+Students are expected to find their own projects in consultation with supervisors.
+To help with this, staff will post some project ideas in late October.
+These will be indicative of their areas of interest, but they shouldn't be interpreted as a fixed menu; they are simply the starting point for discussion.
+The procedure for project selection is:

-The overall schedule is: You will meet with supervisors and select a project just after classes end in Semester 1.
+The overall schedule is: You will meet with supervisors during Semester 1 and select a project shortly after Semester 1 classes end.
 Once you have selected a project, we recommend that you get a head start on your project over the winter break.
 During Semester 2, you will work approximately 50% on coursework and 50% on your project.
 After classes end in Semester 2, you will have a revision period for your exams — during this period we recommend that you focus on your exams.
 Once the exams complete, you should return to your project work, spending 100% time on it until the final deadline in mid-August.

 As part of choosing a project, you will also choose a supervisor.
 Your supervisor gives technical advice and also assists you in planning the research.
 Students should expect approximately weekly meetings with their supervisor.
 Backup supervisors may be allocated to cover periods of absence of the supervisor, if necessary.

-At the beginning of April, you will submit an interim report about how your project has gone so far.
-This should be about 6 pages.
-This report will not form part of the mark; it is solely for feedback.
-The report should describe the research problem that you are considering, explain why it is important, what methods you expect to use, how you expect to evaluate your methods, what results you have been able to obtain so far, and what your plans are for the summer.
+At the beginning of March (or early January for RTDS+), you will submit an interim report about how your project has gone so far.
+This should be 6-8 pages.
+This report will not form part of the mark; it is solely for feedback, so it is in your best interest to complete it.
+The report should describe the research problem that you are considering, explain why it is important, what methods you expect to use, how you expect to evaluate your results, what results you have been able to obtain so far, and what your plans are for the summer.
 You should write this in such a way that you can re-use the text in your final MSc project report.

 The MSc project is designed to be a first research project that prepares you for the more extended work that you will do in your PhD.
 The project is intended to be novel research — we hope that in some cases the MSc projects will lead to publishable results, although this is not required and will not always be possible, depending on the nature of the project.
 Your supervisor should help you identify a topic that has the potential to lead into a larger PhD project, should you decide to continue research in the area.